-Filing the Official Degree Program.
-After the first semester of enrollment, the student should submit to the Graduate School of Biomedical Sciences a Program for the Master's Degree & Application for Admission to Candidacy as prepared by an official representative of the proposed major department.
-Delay in submission of a degree program may result in postponement of admission to candidacy and graduation.
-The form for the Program for the Master's Degree & Application for Admission to Candidacy is available on-line at www.ttuhsc.edu/gsbs.
+Filing the Official Degree Plan and Admission to Candidacy.
+After the first semester of enrollment (as soon as 9 to 12 semester hours of the work listed in the degree plan have been completed), the student should submit to the Graduate School of Biomedical Sciences a Master's Degree Plan & Application for Admission to Candidacy as prepared by an official representative of the proposed major department.
+Delay in submission of a degree plan may result in postponement of admission to candidacy and graduation.

-When the student receives an approved copy of the Program for the Master's Degree & Application for Admission to Candidacy from the GSBS Office, he or she is expected to follow it as the basis of all subsequent enrollments.
-Substitution of courses can be made upon submission of a signed copy of the Form for Reporting Changes on Graduate Degree Programs and the approval of the GSBS Associate Dean.
+When the student receives an approved copy of the Master's Degree & Application for Admission to Candidacy from the GSBS Office, he or she is expected to follow it as the basis of all subsequent enrollments.
+Substitution of courses can be made upon submission of a signed copy of the Changes to the Degree Plan and the approval of the GSBS Office.

-Approval of a Program for the Master's Degree and Application for Admission to Candidacy form does not, however, constitute admission to candidacy for a master's degree.
-It merely signifies that the proposed program will be acceptable if the student satisfies all of the regulations of the GSBS and all of the requirements connected with the degree program.
+Approval of a Master's Degree Plan and Application for Admission to Candidacy form does not, however, constitute admission to candidacy for a master's degree.
+It merely signifies that the proposed plan will be acceptable if the student satisfies all of the regulations of the GSBS and all of the requirements connected with the degree plan.